zarpafantasma/corpus_rythmos/I- Scientific_Papers/011-en_US-Conscious_Access.md

 **1. Significance**

-- **Bridges a common critique (“no physical mechanism”)** by offering a concrete, testable mesoscopic mechanism—**coherence accumulation**—that does not require quantum non-computability.
+- **Bridges a common critique (“no physical mechanism”)** by offering a concrete, testable mesoscopic mechanism, **coherence accumulation**, that does not require quantum non-computability.

 - **Portable metrics** (slope α, conditional directionality) can be evaluated on EEG/MEG/ECoG/fMRI and on bench analogs, enabling convergent evidence.